Update for January, 2022: We’ve finally entered a new decade as 2022 begins. Here’s our updated article with the top countries to invest in 2022.

 But the future is not all bleak.
 With OPEC’s latest report saying that oil prices will recover in the long run, there’s still some hope.

-This article features the three best countries to invest for this year, along with our three favorite sectors.
+This article features the three best countries to invest in 2016, along with our three favorite sectors.

 Home to one of Asia’s highest GDP growth rates, forecast at 6.9% for 2016, The Philippines will hold presidential elections this year.